 As I wandered the parts of the ground open to spectators, people were standing and chatting almost in the old way.
 Almost, but not quite.
 Everyone was wearing a face mask, except those few sipping drinks.
 Some wore plain, functional medical masks.
 Others personal masks in a variety of colours and patterns.
 People were, for the most part, standing a little further apart than is natural for a conversation.
 In front of the new portrait of Marcus Trescothick on the side of the pavilion named after him, a portrait made up entirely of the names of members who had donated their 2020 membership fee to the Club, stood an ever-changing gathering of people looking at the portrait, perhaps seeking out their own name, or taking photographs.
 There was too the joy of one of the great aspects of championship cricket, the lunchtime perambulation punctuated by myriad fleeting conversations on cricket.

 I returned to my abode for the day in the River Stand as the players took up where they had left off an age before, or so it seemed, but was only the statutory 40-minute lunch break.
 Gregory and Davey continued to test the batsmen and Hampshire continued the same determined defence with which they had ended the morning.
 Balls went past the edge or hurried the batsman to applause and cries of, “Well bowled.”
 Other balls were met with the obduracy of a straight bat or a well-judged leave.
 There was an occasional attacking stroke.
 Steel pulled Davey to the Somerset Stand and Holland glanced Gregory to the Lord Ian Botham Stand but two other boundaries came off thick edges.
-It was hard cricket from both sides but as Somerset pushed and Hampshire resisted the overs slipped by, and Gregory and Davey were fast exhausting their opening bursts already extended by the break of the lunch interval.
+It was hard cricket from both sides, but as Somerset pushed and Hampshire resisted the overs slipped by, and Gregory and Davey were fast exhausting their opening bursts already extended by the break of the lunch interval.

 Then, with Holland playing well forward in defence, a ball from Gregory evaded the bat and bowled him.
 “Yeah!” went up the cry followed by applause and animated chatter as people began to wonder, “Is this possible?”
 Somerset had 60 more overs and Hampshire eight wickets to defend.
-When in the next over Davey struck Northeast on the hand and then beat his bat people edged a little further forward in their seats.
+When, in the next over, Davey struck Northeast on the hand and then beat his bat people edged a little further forward in their seats.
 Davey was bowling a spell which modern management speak would describe as ‘challenging’.
 In Davey’s next over, the pressure told.
 Northeast edged the ball low, fast and wide of Abell at a widish fourth slip, there being no third.
 Abell dived, hands closing on the ball.
 A cheer breathed its first and last in the same breath as Abell dropped the catch.
 It was difficult, but the effect was to stun the expectant crowd into a momentary silence before disbelieving conversations broke out.
 “The second one,” someone said with the sort of surprise that might have been shown had we just witnessed the second coming rather than a second dropped catch by Abell.
 Hampshire were 46 for 2 in the 18th over.
-A minimum of 57 overs remained, but the moment between the edge of Northeast’s bat and Abell’s drop was the apogee of Somerset’s hopes on the final day and you could feel the hope starting to seep away.
+A minimum of 57 overs remained, but the moment between the edge of Northeast’s bat and Abell’s drop was the highest extent of Somerset’s hopes on the final day and you could feel the hope starting to seep away.

 Within an over the tell-tale rustling oscillation of a crowd hurriedly putting items into bags, coats onto backs and umbrellas in the air was upon us.
 Within seconds the players were leaving the field, and the contents of the clouds were washing away Somerset’s now almost defunct hopes of forcing a victory.
 By the time my brand-new Somerset umbrella was in position my hat was more than a little damp to the touch.
 I am one of those who does not leave a cricket ground until it is beyond clear that there will be no more play.
 By the time the rain had stopped, 30 minutes had passed, an early tea had been taken, the full covers were on, and the flat covering was bearing water.
-A technical restart, with most spectators having left the ground, was announced for five minutes past five with 19 overs to be bowled, but even first-class cricket, with its tenacious adherence to the niceties of the rules and tradition had to bow to the inevitable and the captains agreed a draw.
-The result left Somerset ten points clear at the top of the group table, even when their eight-point deduction had been taken into account.
-They had controlled the match and, with two rounds of matches to come, had kept their destiny in their own hands.
+A technical restart, with most spectators having left the ground, was announced for five minutes past five with 19 overs to be bowled, but even first-class cricket, with its tenacious adherence to the niceties of the rules and tradition, had to bow to the inevitable and the captains agreed a draw.
+The result left Somerset those ten points clear at the top of the group table, even when their eight-point deduction had been taken into account.
+They had controlled the match since late on the first day, and with two rounds of matches to come, had kept their destiny in their own hands.

 Result.
 Somerset 360 (L. Gregory 107, R.E. van der Merwe 88, S.M.
 Davies 47, K.H.D.
 Barker 6-72) and 409 for 7 dec (G.A.
 Bartlett 100, T.B.
 Abell 98, S.M.
 Davies 82, F.S.
 Organ 3-115).
 Hampshire 311 (L.D.
 McManus 91, S.A.
 Northeast 67, J.H.
 Davey 5-78) and 88 for 2.
 Match drawn.
 Somerset 15 points.
 Hampshire 14 points.